No upcoming perfomances found for this event.

 Click here to sign up for our education emails, including those about our student and teacher ticket program.

 FLORIANA FRASSETTO Floriana Frassetto (Swiss), studied at Academia Alessandro Fersen in Rome from 1967 to 1969.
-She completed her training as an actress attending a school in mime and acrobatics at Roy Bosier‘s Teatro Studio.
+She completed her training as an actress while attending a school for mime and acrobatics at Roy Bosier‘s Teatro Studio.
 She then worked with the company of Roy Bosier in several school productions that toured Italy.
 The idea of founding MUMMENSCHANZ resulted from meeting, in late 1970, Andres Bossard and Bernie Schürch – two young Swiss clowns called “Before and Lost” that performed a partially spoken show.
 Floriana became the third member of the new company in 1972 and together they co-created the repertoire of MUMMENSCHANZ, converting the spoken numbers to masked visuals.
 Floriana has performed on tour worldwide for the last 47 years.
-She feels herself an artisan of phantasy and has always been motivated to construct new shapes along with Bernie.
+She feels herself an artisan of fantasy and has always been motivated to construct new shapes along with Bernie.
 Since Bernie’s departure in 2012 she has been tormented by the challenge of creating a new show, which she has now done with plenty of new ideas.
 That has been possible thanks to the collaboration with Tina Kronis and Richard Alger.
-Among other experiences were the choreography and the costumes for Giancarlo Sbragia’s Faust and André Heller‘s musical Body and Soul, and an artistic collaboration with Isabelle Baudet for the children musical Oliver Twist in Lausanne (Switzerland).
-She is the artistic director of MUMMENSCHANZ
+Other notable experiences include the choreography and the costumes for Giancarlo Sbragia’s Faust and André Heller‘s musical Body and Soul, and an artistic collaboration with Isabelle Baudet for the children musical Oliver Twist in Lausanne (Switzerland).
+She is the artistic director of MUMMENSCHANZ.

 TESS BURLA Tess Burla was born in 1981 and grew up in Murten, Switzerland.
 After completing her studies in psychomotor therapy, she trained as a dancer in Barcelona and Berlin.
 In 2009, she completed a master’s in dance education at Zurich University of the Arts (ZHdK).
 She has been a member of Cie Chapeau (and formerly Paula fliegt) since 2015.
 She gained experience working with Marcel Leemann, and as part of Brigitta Schrepferʼs Somafon, human kinetics movements arts, and Collectif de Marchepied.
 Burla works as a freelance dancer and is a founding member of cie deux plus.
 In addition to dance performances in collaboration with live musicians (Simone Abplanalp and Ursula Hofmann), she also made an appearance as part of the clown duo Nasva and Ravu in 2018.
 Her journey with MUMMENSCHANZ began in 2019.